 Since arriving at YSE, Rodriguez has been involved with the Yale Center for Environmental Justice and has taken a particular interest in equitable engagement and participation strategies that center unheard voices in the clean energy transition.

-This summer, Rodriguez is interning at the U.S. Department of Energy.
-She is working on equitable stakeholder and community engagement for President Biden’s Justice40 Initiative, which requires that at least 40% of the overall benefits from federal investments in climate, the environment, and clean energy go to disadvantaged communities.
+This summer, Rodriguez was an intern at the U.S. Department of Energy.
+She worked on equitable stakeholder and community engagement for President Biden’s Justice40 Initiative, which requires that at least 40% of the overall benefits from federal investments in climate, the environment, and clean energy go to disadvantaged communities.

 “It’s a very exciting time to be working in the government space, with more conversations surrounding clean energy and environmental justice,” Rodriguez says.
 “I want to keep advancing this vision and helping everyday people.
 It’s their transition to lead, and they need to be at the forefront, shaping what their future will look like.”